genepattern/genepattern-notebook/README.md

 Some notes on setup of GenePattern Notebook environment.

-**IMPORTANT: The current version of the code here only works with GenePattern 3.9.3 (the as-yet-unreleased dev version) and up!
-This is because a number of changes have been made to the GenePattern REST API to support GenePattern Notebook.**
+**IMPORTANT: The current version of the code here only works with GenePattern 3.9.3 (the most recent version) and up!
+This is because a number of changes have been made to the GenePattern REST API to support GenePattern Notebook.
+Use of modules requiring a EULA or file lists requires GenePattern 3.9.4 (also due to REST API changes).**

 # Installation